dgramop/dhruv.fund/README.md

 # The Slushy Fund
-The Slushy Fund supports prototyping for George Mason University students, with no expectation of repayment.
+The Slushy Fund supports prototyping for George Mason University[^1] students, with no expectation of repayment.

 The application takes less than a minute, and each reimbursement should take less than a minute to file.

-The fund is intended to operate at the speed of prototyping, not paperwork. [^1]
+The fund is intended to operate at the speed of prototyping, not paperwork.

 # Logistics